What is double balloon enteroscopy?

 What is double balloon enteroscopy for?

-Double balloon enteroscopy is used to investigate pathologies of the upper and lower digestive system that the doctor suspects originate from the small intestine.
+Double balloon enteroscopy is used to investigate upper and lower digestive system conditions that the doctor suspects originate from the small intestine.
 Symptoms that could prompt the doctor to recommend DBE include bleeding, diarrhoea, abdominal pain, and anaemia.

 As with any procedure, you should make sure your doctors are informed of any medication you are taking, any allergies you have, and any special needs you have beforehand.